GauraSinghal07/currencyexchange/README.md

 - mvn spring-boot:run
 - Run as executable Runnable JAR 1.
 Cmd 2.
 Go to path where currency-exchange-discount-calculator-0.0.1-SNAPSHOT.jar file present 3.
 You can run the application from the command line using: java -jar currency-exchange-discount-calculator-0.0.1-SNAPSHOT.jar

+3. **To Run Application Junit Test cases**
+- Navigate to src/test/java under the project in your IDE and right click on subfolder com.example.currencyexchange
+- Select `Run Tests` in 'curreny exchange' option
+- Results will be stored in target/surefire-reports/TEST-com.exchangerate.CurrencyExchangeDiscountCalculatorApplicationTests.xml file

 ## UML diagram

 ![UML](https://github.com/user-attachments/assets/2a1dc7f2-89eb-40b8-afa5-d9c9bcc3a4a0)